julianabpeixoto/data-science-portfolio/05.SC2023_Module6/README.md

 * cluster visualization;
 * comparison of clustering outputs;
-* Silhouette Coefficient, where appropriate.
+* Silhouette Coefficient and Davies-Bouldin Index, where appropriate.

 ---

 ## Key Findings

-The tuned XGBoost model reached an accuracy of approximately 0.78 and an AUC-ROC of approximately 0.87 on the test set, performing marginally better than the untuned baseline configuration — the difference between the two was small.
+The tuned XGBoost model reached an accuracy of around 0.77–0.78 and an AUC-ROC of around 0.87 on the test set, performing marginally better than the untuned baseline configuration — the difference between the two was small.

 Feature-importance analysis pointed to self-reported behavioral and mental-health variables as the most influential: mood swings, mental health history, changes in habits, and growing stress ranked highest, followed by days indoors and family history.